OutSystems/docs-odc/src/eap/building-apps/data/fetch-data/transaction-external-entities.md

 If you don't use an Exception Handler, LocalWrite is rolled back automatically.

 ![Diagram showing an error in the last LocalWrite in OutSystems Developer Cloud Studio.](images/LastLocalWriterError-odcs.png "Screenshot of Error in Last LocalWrite in ODC Studio")

+## Isolation level

+The isolation level of an external database is determined by its own configuration, and ODC does not alter it.
+This setting cannot be modified by the developer at the connection or query level.